blackberry/BlackBerry-Dynamics-React-Native-SDK/SampleApplications/BasicNetworking/README.md

 ## Dynamics modules
 #### Prerequisites
 There are some dependencies that need to installed before using `BlackBerry-Dynamics-for-React-Native-Base` module.
 More information can be found [here](https://github.com/blackberry/BlackBerry-Dynamics-React-Native-SDK/tree/master/modules/BlackBerry-Dynamics-for-React-Native-Base#Preconditions).
 > NOTE: BasicNetworking sample provides ability to send files from device's external storage as `FormData` to the server.

 #### How to integrate Dynamics into application
-	$ npm i <path>/modules/BlackBerry-Dynamics-for-React-Native-Base
+	$ yarn add <path>/modules/BlackBerry-Dynamics-for-React-Native-Base

+> Integrates Dynamics based on your current identifiers - iOS Bundle ID and Android Package Name.

+	$ yarn set-bundle-id (Optional step, but required for sample applications)

-> You will be asked to choose an identifier (required) and name (optional) for your application.
+> Allows to update an identifier (required) and name (optional) for your application.
 This identifier is your iOS Bundle ID or Android Package Name.
 It will also be used as the Entitlement ID for entitling and activating your application with the BlackBerry UEM management console.

 #### How to secure communication
-	$ npm i <path>/modules/BlackBerry-Dynamics-for-React-Native-Networking
+	$ yarn add <path>/modules/BlackBerry-Dynamics-for-React-Native-Networking

-#### How to link native dependencies
-> IMPORTANT: React Native starting from 0.60 version supports auto-linking.
-This means that running `link` command is no longer required.
-> No actions are needed on Android, but on iOS it is needed to run `pod install` command whilst in the ios folder of the application.

-##### 0.60+ on iOS
+##### iOS
 `$ cd ios`
 `$ pod install`
 `$ cd ..`